zilongshanren/opengl-tutorials/cg-gltut/tut01/zh.md

 And unlike the math operations introduced here, most of them are not component-wise operations.

-Range Notation.
+**Range Notation**.
 This book will frequently use standard notation to specify that a value must be within a certain range.

 If a value is constrained between 0 and 1, and it may actually have the values 0 and 1, then it is said to be “on the range” [0, 1].